Of all the fears in the world, my personal, most concrete, ‘rational’ one is a fear of the sea (or simply deep water).

 Yet, ironically, as much as I fear the sea I have an unquenchable fascination with it as well.

 All in all, you could call it an awe-inspiring respect for the sea.
-Actually, my name means ‘of the sea’.
+Ironically, my name actually means ‘of the sea’.

 I grew up on a tongue of land with the sea surrounding me on both sides but not closed off by it (thus I always had an ‘escape route’).